SEO Checklist How to Make Search Engines Fall in Love with your Website

 • Remove any duplicate content from the website.
 Check for plagiarism violations using tools like PlagScan, Copyscape, and Grammarly.

-Use internal links from one web page on the website to other relevant pages on the same website.
-Link to other websites that are high-quality and ask other webmasters to backlink to your website.
+Use internal links from one web page to other relevant pages on the same website.
+Link to other high-quality websites and ask other webmasters to backlink to your website.
 Having high-quality content attracts backlinks from others.

 Here are the things to do to increase links: